carbon-language/carbon-lang/docs/design/interoperability/README.md

 C/C++ names are mapped into the `Cpp` Carbon package.
 C++ namespaces work the same fundamental way as Carbon namespaces within the `Cpp` package name.
-Dotted names are used when referencing these names from Carbon code, e.g., `std::exit` becomes `Cpp.std.exit`.
+Dotted names are used when referencing these names from Carbon code.
+For example, `std::exit` becomes `Cpp.std.exit`.

 C++ incomplete types will be mirrored into Carbon's incomplete type behavior.
 Users wanting to avoid differences in incomplete type behaviors should fully